 Punjab Veterinary Inspector Selection Process 2026

-PSSSB employs a transparent and structured selection process for the Veterinary Inspector recruitment.
-Applicants undergo a two-stage evaluation designed to test both technical expertise and basic eligibility.
-The written examination serves as the primary determinant for the final merit list, while the subsequent document verification confirms candidate credentials.
+The PSSSB recruitment process for Veterinary Inspectors is designed to evaluate both theoretical proficiency and candidate eligibility through a structured two-tier system.
+The written examination serves as the primary driver for the final merit list, while the subsequent document verification phase confirms that all applicants meet the mandatory job requirements.
 The selection stages are as follows:

 Stage 1: Written Examination